gmac/shopify_custom_data_graphql/README.md

 # shop-schema-client

 An experimental client for interfacing with Shopify metafields and metaobjects through a statically-typed schema projection.
+Try out a working shop schema server in the [example](./example/README.md) folder.

 ## How it works

 ### 1. Compose schema projection

-A schema projection first loads all metafield and metaobject definitions from the Admin API (see [sample query](./files/shop_metaschema.graphql)).
-Then it loads a base version of the Shopify Admin API, and projects metafields and metaobjects as native fields and types into that schema using the [`ShopSchemaComposer`](./lib/shop_schema_composer.rb).
+A schema projection first loads all metafield and metaobject definitions from the Admin API (see [sample query](./example/server.rb)).
+Then it loads a base version of the Shopify Admin API, and inserts metafields and metaobjects as native fields and types into that schema using the [`ShopSchemaComposer`](./lib/shop_schema_composer.rb).
 This creates static definitions for custom elements with naming carefully scoped to avoid conflicts with the base Admin schema, for example:

 ```graphql
 type Product {